Mirantis/mcc-on-equinix-terraform-templates/README.md

      router, set the `enable_internet_access` parameter to configure the IP masquerading on the router.
-It is required if the Equinix regional cluster with private networking is going to be deployed on a public management cluster (for example, on AWS or Azure) and the public Container Cloud endpoints must be accessible from machines.
+It is required if the Equinix regional cluster with private networking is going to be deployed on a public management cluster (for example, on AWS) and the public Container Cloud endpoints must be accessible from machines.
 For details, see [Equinix documentation: Combining Hybrid and Layer 2 Modes](https://deploy.equinix.com/developers/docs/metal/layer2-networking/layer2-mode/#example-combining-hybrid-and-layer-2-modes).
    * Use the `terraform plan` command to output help messages for each required